kexin-yang/kexin-yang.github.io/_portfolio/portfolio-2.md

 **Background**

- While low-level feedback for students' writing have been more successfully automated, it has always been a challenge for AI-based educational systems to give high-level structural feedback on students' essays.
+ While low-level feedback for students' writing has been more successfully automated, it has always been a challenge for AI-based educational systems to give high-level structural feedback on students' essays.
  Part of the reasons are 1) There lacks an accurate way to automatically and accurately detect the high-level structure of students' essays.
 2) There is no one-size-fit-all standard or rubrics for what a good structure is like for students' essays.

 **Our Approach**